 It spoke to them in a way that only a song can.

 But it was in 1987, after signing with RCA Records, that the world changed for K.T.
-With the release of an album containing ’80’s Ladies’, she won a Grammy and was named the Country Music Association Song Of The Year in 1988.
+With the release of an album containing '80's Ladies', she won a Grammy and the song named the Country Music Association Song Of The Year in 1988.
 She went on to chart 15 songs on the national country music charts.